Recipe #2, geom_index() and geom_coordinates()

 }

-2. that the compute function adds a column of data called ‘label’ We assume that x and y will be present in our data as the user will declare them.
-However, the label aes, which is required for Geoms like Text and Label will be computed internally in our layer.
+3. … that the compute function adds a column of data called ‘label’ We assume that x and y will be present in our data as the user will declare them.
+However, the label aes, which is required for Geoms like Text and Label will be computed internally in our layer, meaning the user doesn’t need to provide this.

 Test compute.